Burry/Organizr-Plex-Theme/README.md

 - Run `yarn` to install development dependencies
 - Set the `homepage` value in `package.json` to your Organizr instance's URL
 - Run `yarn serve` to...
-    - Compile the [Sass](https://sass-lang.com/documentation/file.SASS_REFERENCE.html) stylesheets to minified CSS files and recompile when changes are detected
+    - Compile the [Sass](https://sass-lang.com/documentation/file.SASS_REFERENCE.html) source stylesheets to a minified CSS file and recompile when changes are detected
     - Launch a new [Browsersync](https://browsersync.io) window with the Plex Theme css injected into your Organizr instance

 As you make changes in `/scss`, the stylesheet will be continually recompiled and automatically injected into the Browsersync window, so you can see your changes instantly.
 Make sure that while testing, your Organizr instance is not set to use Plex Theme under Organizr Settings > Customize > Appearance > Colors & Themes, or some of your changes will not appear without `!important` overrides.